tek/splain/README.md

 If the parameter `tree` is set, the candidates will be indented according to their nesting level.

 If the parameter `compact` is set, only the first and last implicit in a chain will be printed.

+If the parameter `boundsimplicits` is set to false, any **nonconformant bounds** errors will be suppressed.

 For comparison, this is the regular compiler output for this case (with formatted types):